Lissy93/dl-sb-iac/README.txt

   SUPABASE_AUTH_EXTERNAL_GITHUB_SECRET      - GitHub OAuth Secret

 API Endpoints:
-  AS93_DOMAIN_INFO_URL - The URL to our external domain info API AS93_DOMAIN_INFO_KEY - And the key for the domain info API
+  AS93_DOMAIN_INFO_URL  - The URL to our external domain info API AS93_DOMAIN_INFO_KEY  - And the key for the domain info API AS93_SPONSORS_API     - The URL to our GitHub sponsors API

+Worker Endpoints:
+  WORKER_DOMAIN_UPDATER_URL - The URL to domain-updater function WORKER_SEND_NOTIFICATION_URL - The URL to send-notification function

 Stripe:
   STRIPE_SECRET_KEY - Stripe secret key (starting with sk_live_ or sk_test_)